-All College staff have access to District-wide and College-specific budget and expenditure figures for each fund at the object-code level in the monthly budget summaries on the District website (see document 10.02.01).
+All College staff now have access to District-wide and College-specific budget and expenditure figures for each fund at the object-code level in the monthly budget summaries on the District website.

-EduReports, the reporting tool for the District's Financial 2000 system, is available to all department chairs as well as to cost center managers.
-Online training in EduReports is available to all users.
+EduReports, the reporting tool for the District's Financial 2000 system, is now available to all department chairs as well as to cost center managers.
+Online instruction for EduReports is now available to all users.
 The Vice President for Administrative Services also conducts periodic workshops for EduReports users on request.
-In addition, to assist employees who need more basic help in understanding financial information, he conducts an annual workshop on the basics of budgeting (see documents 10.03.01-10.03.03).
+In addition, to assist employees who need more basic help in understanding financial information, he conducts an annual workshop on the basics of budgeting.